FlyMyPG/BuildOne-Ownership-Project/README.md

   - [3D Printing has it's own language](https://www.3dprinting-glossary.com/full/).
 You won't be understood if you don't speak it.
 There's no need to learn what ***all*** the words mean, but do skim through it to know what words are used, then return later when you need the definition.

   - BuildOne Design: Most hobby/home 3D printers have a "[RepRap](https://reprap.org/wiki/RepRap)" design, where the bed moves horizontally.
 The BuildOne has a "[CoreXY](https://all3dp.com/2/corexy-3d-printer-is-it-worth-buying/)" design that moves the bed vertically.
-Another popular and distinctly different design is the "[delta](https://all3dp.com/2/what-is-a-delta-3d-printer-simply-explained/)", and there are yet [more designs](https://all3dp.com/know-your-fdm-3d-printers-cartesian-delta-polar-and-scara/) possible.
+Another popular and distinctly different design is the "[delta](https://all3dp.com/2/what-is-a-delta-3d-printer-simply-explained/)" with a stationary bed, and there are yet [more designs](https://all3dp.com/know-your-fdm-3d-printers-cartesian-delta-polar-and-scara/) possible.

 ## How do I assemble and test my BuildOne kit?
   - Getting Ready: